 1. Guru: AI Knowledge Management for Sales and Support Teams

-Guru doesn’t ask your team to visit another knowledge base.
-Instead, it brings knowledge directly into their workflow through browser extensions and app integrations that surface relevant information exactly when needed.
+Guru is an AI knowledge management platform built for sales and support teams that surfaces verified knowledge cards inside Salesforce, HubSpot, Slack, and the browser - acting as a governed knowledge layer for enterprise AI rather than a destination wiki.
+Guru does not ask your team to visit another knowledge base; instead it brings knowledge directly into their workflow through browser extensions and app integrations that surface relevant information exactly when needed.

 Key AI Capabilities